Valencia grabs final Champions League spot in Spain

 Carlos Soler and Rodrigo scored in each half to guarantee Valencia the fourth and final spot for the European competition next season.

-Espanyol ended with the final Europa League spot after jumping from ninth to seventh in the standings with a home win over Real Sociedad.
+Espanyol ended with the final Europa League spot after jumping from ninth to seventh in the standings after beating Real Sociedad 2-0.
 Espanyol fans stormed the field at RCDE Stadium to celebrate the club’s return to Europe after more than a decade.
 The team’s second goal was by Chinese forward Wu Lei.

+Girona became the third team to be relegated, joining Rayo Vallecano and Huesca in the second division.

 Valencia grabbed fourth place for the first time last weekend after recovering from a dismal start to the season.
 It won one of its first 11 league matches before gradually recovering to finish with the coveted Champions League berth for a second straight year.
-It was eliminated in the group stage of the competition this season.
+It was eliminated in the group stage this season.

-Valencia will finish the season next weekend in the Copa del Rey final against Barcelona.
+Valencia finishes the season next weekend in the Copa del Rey final against Barcelona.

 “We didn’t start well but we were able to recover thanks to a lot of hard work and a lot of sacrifice,” Valencia midfielder Dani Parejo said.
 “We achieved our goal today and now we will try to reach another one in next weekend’s final.”